Quad bikes are continuing to become a very popular farm vehicle.

 - Under fourteen-year-old children, should not drive these vehicles.

 - Children over the age of fourteen can operate an ATV on the farm, where conditions are appropriate.
-Please be familiar with the legalities surrounding this.
+Please be familiar on the legalities surrounding this.

 - Before operating the vehicle, ensure you have performed a safety check.
 The H.S.A. suggests you check the tyre pressure, the operation of brakes and check that the throttle operates smoothly in all steering positions.